Iron-Wolf/PixelComparator/README.md

 ```

 ## IntelliJ Troubleshooting
+You might encounter one of this errors with the IntelliJ IDE.

+### Maven version
 > Error:java: error: release version 5 not supported

-Force target Maven version to the JDK version (default is 1.5).
+Force target Maven version to the JDK version (default is 1.5, which might not be appropriate for your JDK).
 Change the source/target configuration in the POM.
 https://stackoverflow.com/a/12900859

+### JavaFX modules
 > IllegalAccessError with FXMLLoaderHelper

 IntelliJ doesn't load all JavaFX module by default.